Satan in the Bible is an adversary

 It is possible to be a good 'satan' (adversary) if the one being

-opposed is committing evil..let us look at an example
+opposed is committing evil..let us look at one of the

 the angel of the LORD stood in the way for an adversary (Heb.'to be a